 TRAFFIC SAFETY AND ROAD CONDITIONS: While in the Czech Republic, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below concerning the Czech Republic is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

-Although the 742 road fatalities reported in 2012 in the Czech Republic represented the lowest level since 1947 according to Czech safety experts, caution must still be exercised on the road and drivers must remain vigilant Driving speeds on European highways are higher than in the United States, and drivers are expected to stay in the right lane except when passing.
+Although road fatalities are at the lowest levels since 1947, caution must still be exercised on the road and drivers must remain vigilant.
+Driving speeds on European highways are higher than in the United States, and drivers are expected to stay in the right lane except when passing.
 Highways in the Czech Republic generally meet European standards; however, on two-lane roads, drivers should be prepared to encounter uneven surfaces, irregular lane markings, and sign placements that are not clear.
 Streets in towns are not always in good condition.
 You should pay special attention to driving on cobblestone and among streetcars in historic city centers, especially in wet or icy conditions.
 Traffic lights are placed before the intersection, so be aware of where you stop at signaled intersections.
-Speed limits are 50 km/h (31 mil/h) in towns, 90 km/h (55mil/h) outside of towns, and 130 km/h (80 mil/h) on highways, but drivers routinely flout the limits.
+Speed limits are 50 km/h (31 mph) in towns, 90 km/h (55mph) outside of towns, and 130 km/h (80 mph) on highways, but drivers routinely flout the limits.
 An International Driving Permit (IDP), available from AAA (in the United States only), must accompany a U.S. driver’s license; failure to have the IDP with a valid license may result in denial of an insurance claim after an accident.

 Persons driving into the Czech Republic should be aware that a toll sticker is required to drive legally on major highways.
 Signs stating this requirement are posted near the border, but are easy to miss.
 The stickers are available at most gas stations.
 The fine for failing to display a toll sticker is assessed on the spot.